 PRINCIPAL INVESTIGATOR

-Dr. Jeehwan Kim (jeehwan@mit.edu)
+Dr. Jeehwan Kim (jeehwan at mit.edu)

 Associate Professor of Mechanical Engineering